 One type of scam involves overpayment in one form or another, where you are asked to return the difference.
 Because of this, be wary of anybody who tries to overpay; only accept exact payment.
 Further, let potential renters know that you will only confirm their rental once their payment has cleared.

 Another common scam involves phishing, where scammers try to access your email account.
 If someone is able to gain access to your email account, they can cause any amount of trouble for both your rental business and your life in general.
-Follow these 5 Ways To Avoid Phishing to protect yourself and your business.
+Read more on common vacation rental scams to protect yourself and your business.

 Welcoming international travelers can open a whole new market for your vacation rental.
 With a bit of work up-front and prudent business decisions, you can keep both you and your guests happy.